geerlingguy/raspberry-pi-dramble/testing/drupal/single-pi/README.md

 Once you have your Raspberry Pi and a good microSD card (the fastest/best one you can get!), you will need to do a few things to set up the Raspberry Pi and get it ready to run the Drupal installation playbook:

-  1. Download the latest 'Raspbian' image: https://www.raspberrypi.org/downloads/
+  1. Download the latest 'Raspbian' image from the [Raspberry Pi Downloads page](https://www.raspberrypi.org/downloads/).
-  2. Follow the image installation guide to transfer the image to your microSD card: https://www.raspberrypi.org/documentation/installation/installing-images/README.md
+  2. Follow the [image installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to transfer the image to your microSD card.
   3. Once Raspbian is loaded on the card, insert the card in your Pi, and plug in your Pi to boot it up.
   4. **If you don't have a monitor attached to the Pi**: TODO.
   5. **If you have a monitor attached to the Pi**: